 | any, prefers 5:4 | 300×300 | — |

-How to spot it: Debugger error Image size is too small, or the preview shows only title + description with no image.
+How to spot it: Debugger error Image size is too small, a preview that shows only title + description with no image, or a small square thumbnail instead of a wide banner.

 3. Social platform cached an old crawl

-How to spot it: Debugger displays “Last scraped: 5 days ago” or similar; new URLs work on first share but updated URLs don’t.
+How to spot it: Debugger shows “Last scraped: 5 days ago” or a similar timestamp; a brand-new URL previews correctly on first share but an updated URL still shows the old image.

 4. Image URL requires auth or has CORS restrictions